 This is a rather loose adaptation of a traditional Vietnamese recipe, often used as a filling in Bánh Mì.
-You can google for lots of variations. Đồ Chua is often made as a vinegar pickle, with added sugar – this recipe is a lacto-fermented version.
+You can google for lots of variations. Đồ Chua is often made as a vinegar pickle, with added sugar – this recipe is a keto/paleo & sugar-free lacto-fermented version.

-Start be making the basic brine and leave to dissolve while you prepare the vegetables.
+Start by making the basic brine and leave to dissolve while you prepare the vegetables.